You’ve got your license, bought your bike, and a year passes.

 For long-haul travel, you may wish to ship or fly your bike to the starting point of your trip.
 Many specialist agencies exist to make this process as simple and cheap as possible.

 Allow for unexpected mechanical breakdowns involving costly parts and repairs.
 If you’re travelling around the UK, then you’ll likely have an idea of daily food and accommodation costs.
 Otherwise, research the areas you intend to visit.

 Figure out your mileage, fuel consumption and factor in any ferry tickets, toll gates or other road fees.

-If you’re the type who can sleep in a tent, cook your own food and wash in a river then your major outgoings will only be fuel and basic food.
+If you’re the type who can sleep in a tent, cook your own food and wash in a river, then your significant outgoings will only be fuel and basic food.

-It’s possible to stay on the road for weeks on end spending barely more than a few hundred pounds.
+It’s possible to stay on the road for weeks, spending barely more than a few hundred pounds.

-Get a piece of paper, a pen and visualize yourself riding around Britain.
+Get a piece of paper, a pen and visualise yourself riding around Britain.
 Write down every possible item of expense and add a 50% excess.
-If all goes to plan you’ll return with plenty to buy some new tires and an oil change.
+If all goes to plan, you’ll return with plenty to buy some new tires and an oil change.

 The internet is awash with motorcycle travel stories involving every motorcycle in existence.